 If your ulcer was caused by H. pylori

 Nearly all duodenal ulcers are caused by infection with H. pylori.
 Therefore, a main part of the treatment is to clear this infection.
 If this infection is not cleared, the ulcer is likely to return once you stop taking acid-suppressing medication.
-Two antibiotics are needed.
-In addition, you need to take an acid-suppressing medicine to reduce the acid in the stomach.
-This is needed to allow the antibiotics to work well.
-You need to take this combination therapy (sometimes called triple therapy) for a week.
+See the separate leaflet called Stomach Pain (Helicobacter Pylori) for more information.

 If your ulcer was caused by an anti-inflammatory medicine